 Welcome to my personal page on the Louis J. Blume Library website.
 I am an teaching librarian and full professor at the Blume Library.
 I specialize in instruction addressing information retrieval methods for researchers in higher education.
 I work with faculty, graduate students, and undergraduate students, and other patrons to provide context for finding, evaluating, and using information sources.
-I liaise with the following schools & departments: Biology, the Bill Greehey School of Business, Computer Science, Counseling, Economics, History, Mathematics, and Psychology.
+I also manage the Library website and develop research help guides.

 I spend much of my time preparing and teaching classes or meeting one-on-one with researchers on their projects.
-I encourage you to Book an Appointment to arrange a time to meet and discuss your project.
+I encourage you to use the Schedule Appointment button to arrange a time to discuss your project.

 My greatest personal strength is a love of learning and a curiosity about the world.
-This desire to explore is how I ended up being a librarian.
+This desire to explore is why I became a librarian.
 I love to learn with others, read, develop new ideas, and communicate.
-I encourage you to contact me with ways I can work with you or help you achieve your information-seeking goals.
+I encourage you to contact me with ways I can work with you or help you achieve your goals.